Menu

 Grove of the Patriarchs Trail

-Back to an easy, easy trail that I honestly wouldn’t consider a hike.
+Back to an easy, easy trail that I honestly wouldn’t consider a hike we have the Grove of the Patriarchs trail.
 At under two miles, the main attraction here are the giant trees, some reaching as high as 300′.
 The cute little suspension bridge to get to them is a plus though, and I will have to make this a side trip on one of my outings.

 The Carbon Glacier trail is the Northwest entrance to the Mount Rainier National Park.
 This hike gets great reviews from hikers, but it appears that currently there are some challenges with washouts along the trail.
 That isn’t enough to stop me from a foray into Bigfoot’s living room and a stroll across a skinny little suspension bridge.